pohldaniel/awscli/awscli/examples/ivs-realtime/get-composition.rst

         }
     }

-For more information, see `Composite Recording (Real-Time Streaming) <https://docs.aws.amazon.com/ivs/latest/RealTimeUserGuide/rt-composite-recording.html>`__ in the *Amazon Interactive Video Service User Guide*.
+For more information, see `IVS Composite Recording | Real-Time Streaming <https://docs.aws.amazon.com/ivs/latest/RealTimeUserGuide/rt-composite-recording.html>`__ in the *Amazon Interactive Video Service User Guide*.

 **Example 2: To get a composition with PiP layout**